dmidlo/weblog/Content/FlashcardPrep/githubFlavoredMarkdownFlashcardNotes.md

 ```

 # How do you escape a character in markdown?
-*by using the backslash character following the character that is to be escaped.*
+*by using the backslash character following the character that is to be  (not parsed by the markdown engine).*

-this is an <\h1>

 ```markdown
 this is an <\h1>